vmware/vic-product/docs/user_doc/vic_vsphere_admin/deploy_vch_esxi.md

 This topic provides instructions for deploying a virtual container host (VCH) to an ESXi host that is not managed by vCenter Server.
 This is the most straightforward way to deploy a VCH, and is ideal for testing.

 **Prerequisites**
+* Deploy the vSphere Integrated Containers appliance.
+For information about deploying the appliance, see [Deploy the vSphere Integrated Containers Appliance](deploy_vic_appliance.md).
-* Download and unpack the vSphere Integrated Containers Engine bundle.
-For information about where to obtain vSphere Integrated Containers Engine, see [Download vSphere Integrated Containers](download_vic.md).
+* Download the vSphere Integrated Containers Engine bundle, `vic-engine-version.tar.gz`, from https://<i>vic_appliance_address</i>:9443 and unpack it on your working machine.
+If you configured the vSphere Integrated Containers appliance to use a different port for the vSphere Integrated Containers Engine file server, replace 9443 with the appropriate port.
 * Create or obtain an ESXi host with the following configuration:
   * One datastore
   * The VM Network is present